“While adding the finishing touches to a painting might appear insignificant,

 And finally, the duvet and shams are on the bed.

-Snowberry’s main (unstyled) bedroom.
+Snowberry’s main (unstyled) bedroom is revealed.

 So there you have it.